The state pension is a qualifying benefit provided by the UK government.

-To claim it, you need to build up National Insurance credits first - this can be done by working and paying tax, looking after children, receiving certain benefits, or while you're on jury service or maternity/paternity for example.
+You need to build up a certain number of National Insurance credits to be able to claim it - you can do this by working and paying tax, looking after children, receiving certain benefits, or while on jury service or maternity/paternity leave.

 The amount you get depends on how long you have been paying National Insurance (NI).

-To get the full new State Pension of £179.60 a week, you need to have paid National Insurance for 35 years.
+To get the full new state pension of £179.60 a week, you must have paid National Insurance for 35 years.

 You get about £5 a week* for every year you have paid National Insurance.

-To get the full basic State Pension of £134.25 a week, you need to have paid National Insurance for 30 years.
+To get the full basic state pension of £137.60 a week, you need to have paid National Insurance for 30 years.

-This so-called "triple lock" is designed to make sure pensioners do not become poorer either relative to people in work, or as a result of rising prices of things like food and fuel.
+This so-called "triple lock" was designed to ensure pensioners do not become poorer relative to working people or due to rising prices on things like food and fuel.

-The Government said the decision to suspend the triple lock was made to stop pensioners "unfairly benefiting from a statistical anomaly" and the earnings element would return next year.
+The government decided to suspend the triple lock to stop pensioners "unfairly benefiting from a statistical anomaly" and said the earning element would return the following year.

-If you work for someone as an employee you may need to pay class 1 National Insurance depending on how much you earn, for example:
+If you work for someone as an employee, you may need to pay class 1 National Insurance (NICs) depending on how much you earn, for example: